 - 1 egg beaten for top of bread

-- In bowl of stand mixer, combine warm water, yeast, and sugar.
+In bowl of stand mixer (or large bowl if mixing by hand), combine warm water, yeast, and sugar.
 Let sit 5-7 minutes or until foamy.

-- Mix in salt, oil, and 2 cups flour on low speed until combined.
+Mix in salt, oil, and 2 cups flour on low speed until combined.
 Add half cup flour at a time until dough pulls away from sides of bowl and is only slightly sticky.
-Mix on low to medium speed for 3-5 minutes, or hand knead.
+Mix on low to medium speed for 3-5 minutes, or hand knead 5-7 min.

 Place dough in greased bowl and let rise for 45 minutes at room temperature, it should be almost double in size.
 Roll out into a 9X13 inch rectangle and then roll tightly up into a long roll, about 2-3 inches high and 13 inches long.